dbeals/Tarot/README.md

 *Please note that there is not a twelve-columns, four-quarters, or three-thirds; you would utilize full-width for this.*

 Finally, append -offset to the end of any of these to push the element to the right.

+# Themes
+If you just want to adjust theme colors, assign the new values in CustomThemeStyles.less; these values are import after the default values, but before the styles.

+If you want to add/adjust built-in theme styles, do so in CustomThemeStyles.less.
+These are imported after everything else.